 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The U.S. Preventive Services Task Force (Task Force), an independent, volunteer panel of national experts in prevention and evidence-based medicine, now recommends that screenings for colorectal cancer start at age 45, as compared to the prior recommendation of age 50.
+Since 2021, the U.S. Preventive Services Task Force, an independent, volunteer panel of national experts in prevention and evidence-based medicine, recommends that colorectal cancer screenings start at age 45, as compared to the prior recommendation of age 50.

 With colorectal cancer, there are a number of risk factors.
 Some can be reduced while others are beyond your control.

 Risk factors that you can control include: